 Those that buy the game ahead of release get a Zodiac Mission free of charge.

 All told, the Watch Dogs 2 release date will be a watershed moment for Ubisoft.
 The company spent millions developing the original game.
 It sold well, but was critically panned for its story and aspects of its game play.
 Ubisoft greenlit a sequel to the franchise anyway, betting that gamers wanted to revisit the mechanics, even if they weren’t too thrilled with the original’s final offering.

 Watch Dogs 2 seems to have all the raw ingredients for a successful run, specifically given the success of similar titles, like Grand Theft Auto 5 and Grand Theft Auto Online.

-We’ll find out in November whether the company’s bet pays off.
+We’ll find out soon if the company’s bet pays off.